amplab/carat/README.md

 #### For building the Android app, (in adition to the main project) import the following library projects into your IDE:

-1. **Support library**: official library by Google for providing new Android features (such as action bar, navigation drawer, etc) to older APIs (API > 7)
+1. **Support library**: official library by Google for providing new Android features (such as action bar, navigation drawer, etc) to older APIs (API > 7).

+> The Android Support Library package is a set of code libraries that provide backward-compatible versions of Android framework APIs as well as features that are only available through the library APIs.

   * Directory path: app/support-appcompat